Void-Framework/Void/README.md

 Void is a small, unopinionated framework you can embed into your app.
 It provides:

-- Type-safe HTML DSL with generated elements (io.voidx.generated)
-- Simple router with static, dynamic, and KTS interaction routes
+- Simple router with static and dynamic routes
 - Middleware (before/after) with priorities
-- First-class API endpoints returning ResponseDTO
+- First-class API endpoints returning `ResponseDTO`
 - Minimal HTTP/HTTPS server (no servlet container)
-- Optional per-page Tailwind CSS extraction at runtime
-- In-memory page caching via @Cacheable
+- Bootstrapper for external modules (page decorators, special routes, error handlers)

 Quick links